habib-chawki/issue-tracker-front/README.md

 ### Utilization

-As a user, I can move issues between columns by dragging them, which changes their status.
+As a user, I can move issues between columns by dragging them, so that their status can change.

 ## Sprints